Stan Fortuna: Career

 Fortuna is one of the eight original members of the Community of Franciscan Friars of the Renewal, a Franciscan order established by Cardinal John Joseph O'Connor in 1987.
 Father Stan was ordained as a priest in the Bronx in 1990.

-Father Fortuna established the non-profit Francesco Productions in 1987 as a means to record and distribute evangelical music, video productions and books as well as handle his speaking and concert engagements; all proceeds benefit the Community's work with the poor of the South Bronx where he lives.
+Father Fortuna established the non-profit Francesco Productions in 1987 as a means to record and distribute evangelical music, video productions and books, as well as handle his speaking and concert engagements; all proceeds benefit the Community's work with the poor of the South Bronx where he lives.
 Francesco International Love Outreach was later started to assist in working with the poverty-stricken outside of the US, including the underprivileged in Uganda and Poland.

-An international speaker, Father Fortuna has been a featured presenter at numerous Franciscan youth conferences like Steubenville and has numerous appearances to his credit on the EWTN program, Life on the Rock.
+Father Fortuna has been a featured presenter at numerous Franciscan youth conferences like Steubenville, and has numerous appearances to his credit on the EWTN program, Life on the Rock.
 He frequently performs and lectures in the United States and countries in Europe and Africa.
-His work and music have garnered articles in a number of publications including the US hip hop magazine XXL and in the New York Press; he has also appeared on Entertainment Tonight Canada and MuchMusic's "Popoganda".
+His work and music have garnered articles in a number of publications including the U.S. hip hop magazine XXL and in the New York press; he has also appeared on Entertainment Tonight Canada and MuchMusic's "Popoganda".

 Father Fortuna has released over 18 CDs in a variety of musical genres.
 His latest rap CD is Sacro Song 3: The Completion of the Trilogy, and "Seraphic Wanderer", containing a variety of musical styles and released in 2009, is dedicated to his mother.
 He has also released a jazz CD through Universal Music with his trio, Scola Tristano.
-He has written three books U Got 2 Believe, U Got 2 Pray and U Got 2 Love - all published by OSV.
+He has written four books U Got 2 Believe, U Got 2 Pray and U Got 2 Love - published by OSV - as well as "Fortuna Flow: poetry volume i".
+He is currently at work on his next book about the late Pope Francis (2025).

 A documentary on his life and work entitled Sent has been produced.
-His third inspirational book U Got 2 Love was released in December 2009.
+His third inspirational book U Got 2 Love was released in December 2009 followed by a book of his poetry combined with his photography, Fortuna Flow: poetry volume i, published in 2021.